nicky-plat/Belly-Button-Biodiversity/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Dataset used for this analysis can be found here: https://github.com/nicky-plat/Belly-Button-Biodiversity/blob/main/data/samples.json
+Raw data used for this analysis can be found here: https://github.com/nicky-plat/Belly-Button-Biodiversity/blob/main/data/samples.json

 <img src="Images/dashboard.png" >